Asymptotic condition numbers for linear ordinary differential equations: Introduction

-where $A\in \mathbb{C}^{n\times n}$ and $y_0,y(t)\in\mathbb{C}^n$, is propagated to the solution $y(t)=\mathrm{e}^{tA}y_0$ of (\ref{ode}) over a long time $t$.
-This perturbation, propagating along the solution, is measured by a relative error rather than an absolute error.
-In other words, we study the (relative) conditioning of the linear problem
+where $A\in \mathbb{C}^{n\times n}$ and $y_0,y(t)\in\mathbb{C}^n$, is propagated to the solution $y(t)=\mathrm{e}^{tA}y_0$ of (\ref{ode}) over a long time interval.
+This perturbation, propagating along the solution, is measured by a \emph{relative error}.
+In other words, we study the \emph{relative conditioning} of the problem

 for large time $t$.